Counseling Education

 Since 1998, the city has hosted the Sarasota Film Festival annually.
 The festival attracts independent films from around the world.
 It claims to be one of Florida's largest film festivals.
 In 2009 the annual Ringling International Arts Festival, held its premier and held its closing event in the historic Asolo theater, which had been moved and rebuilt again.
 The historic Venetian theater now is housed in the reception building for the museum where it is used for special events as well as performances, informative purposes, and another seasonal film series hosted by the museum.

 Florida Studio Theatre produces the annual Sarasota Improv Festival.
-Founded in 2009 by Rebecca Hopkins, FST's annual Sarasota Improv Festival brings together the best improvisers from across the country and around the world for a whirlwind weekend of spontaneous creativity.
-The Festival has become a destination event, drawing thousands of people from across the state of Florida and beyond.
+Founded in 2009 by Rebecca Hopkins, FST's annual Sarasota Improv Festival brings together improvisers from across the country and worldwide.
+The Festival has become a destination event, drawing thousands across Florida and beyond.
 Past performers have come from as far as Mexico, Canada, Spain, France, and the United Kingdom to perform on Florida's Gulf Coast.

-It is also home to the Harvey Milk Festival, an independent music festival in support of civil rights, focusing on the LGBTQ community.
-It has been celebrated in May annually since 2010 on the weekend closest to Harvey Milk's birthday, and is currently the largest independent music festival in Sarasota, with thousands of attendees throughout the free, public, multi-day event, that also includes gallery showings, film, and other live performances.
+It is also home to the Fabulous Arts Foundation, formerly the Harvey Milk Festival, an independent music festival in support of civil rights, focusing on the LGBTQ community.
+It has been celebrated in May annually since 2010 on the weekend closest to Harvey Milk's birthday.
+It is currently the largest independent music festival in Sarasota[citation needed], with thousands of attendees throughout the free, public, multi-day event that also includes gallery showings, film, and other live performances.

 The Sarasota School of Architecture developed as a variant of mid-century modernist architecture.
 It incorporates elements of both the Bauhaus and Frank Lloyd Wright's "organic" architecture.
 The style developed as an adaptation to the area's sub-tropical climate and used newly emerging materials that were manufactured or implemented following World War II.[citation needed]